Category Archives: British Royals

 Field of the Cloth of Gold; Credit – Wikipedia

-Catherine was instrumental in reviving interest in gardening which had been all but forgotten during the time England was plagued by the Wars of the Roses.
-Henry imported a gardener from Flanders and the gardens at Hampton Court Palace were the premier gardens in England.
+Catherine was instrumental in reviving interest in gardening, forgotten during the time England was plagued by the Wars of the Roses.
+Henry imported a gardener from Flanders and the gardens at Hampton Court Palace became the premier gardens in England.
 Part of Henry’s garden layout still survives at Hampton Court Palace’s Pond Garden.

 0890_HamptonCtPal_7